Theia 31

 â„šī¸

 Theia 31 is a moderately populated, very dense object of very high C3 quality.
 Its parallax locates it at a very close distance, near the mid-plane, affected by low extinction.
-It is catalogued as a near-solar metallicity, very young cluster (see Parameters).
-It is rarely studied in the literature.
+It is catalogued as a near-solar metallicity, very young cluster, but with a large variance across recent sources for the absorption parameter (see Parameters).
+It is poorly studied in the literature.

 Note: This object shares a large percentage of members with a later reported entry.
 See table with shared members information.